 Lehman, Gregory J et al. “Variations in muscle activation levels during traditional latissimus dorsi weight training exercises: An experimental study.”
 Dynamic medicine: DM vol. 3,1 4.
 30 Jun.
 2004, doi:10.1186/1476-5918-3-4

-The information herein on "Straining, Spasming, Injuring The Lat Muscles" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Straining, Spasming, Injuring The Lat Muscles" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.